zchyde/brooklinebooksmith.com/_drafts/this-week-in-books-women-dominate-2016-nebula-awards.md

 ---

-&nbsp;

 http://www.theguardian.com/books/2016/may/16/women-writers-dominate-nebula-awards-naomi-novik-uprooted

-the Science Fiction & Fantasy Writers of America.
+Women writers came close\*\* to sweeping the Nebula Awards for outstanding sci-fi/fantasy writing published in 2015, which were presented this weekend.
+The Nebulas, which are awarded by the [Science Fiction & Fantasy Writers of America](http://www.sfwa.org/).

 Novel: Uprooted by Naomi Novik